Constructing Taxonomies from Pretrained Language Models: Introduction

 \section{Introduction}

-Taxonomic knowledge is useful for a variety of NLP tasks, including question answering \citep{miller1998wordnet} and information retrieval \citep{yang2012irwordnet}, and as a resource for understanding and building systematicity into neural models \citep{geiger2020modular,Talmor2020TeachingPM}.
-These systems generally retrieve taxonomic information from lexical databases such as WordNet \citep{miller1998wordnet}, which contain manually created taxonomies that are incomplete and expensive to maintain \citep{Hovy2009TowardCI}.
+A variety of NLP tasks use taxonomic information, including question answering \citep{miller1998wordnet} and information retrieval \citep{yang2012irwordnet}.
+Taxonomies are also used as a resource for building knowledge and systematicity into neural models \citep{peters2019knowledge,geiger2020modular,Talmor2020TeachingPM}.
+NLP systems often retrieve taxonomic information from lexical databases such as \wordnet~\citep{miller1998wordnet}, which consists of taxonomies that contain semantic relations across many domains.
+While manually curated taxonomies provide useful information, they are incomplete and expensive to maintain \citep{Hovy2009TowardCI}.

-Traditionally, models for automatically creating taxonomies have relied on statistics of large web-scale corpora.
-These models generally apply lexico-syntactic patterns \citep{hearst1992automatic} to corpora, and derive taxonomic trees based on these statistics \citep[e.g.,][]{snow2005learning,kozareva2010semi,bansal2014structured,shang2020taxonomy}.
+Traditionally, methods for automatic taxonomy construction have relied on statistics of web-scale corpora.
+These models generally apply lexico-syntactic patterns \citep{hearst1992automatic} to large corpora, and use corpus statistics to construct taxonomic trees \citep[e.g.,][]{snow2005learning,kozareva2010semi,bansal2014structured,mao-etal-2018-end,shang2020taxonomy}.

-Recent work has shown that language models pretrained on large web-scale corpora contain relational knowledge about the world \citep{bouraoui2019inducing, Bosselut2019COMETCT}.
-In this work, we propose a two-step procedure for taxonomy induction.
-We finetune pretrained transformers as parenthood predictors and then induce a taxonomy that maximizes parenthood scores.
+In this work, we propose an approach that \textbf{c}onstructs \textbf{t}axonomic trees using \textbf{p}retrained language models (\model).
+Our results show that direct access to corpus statistics at test time is not necessary.
+Indeed, the re-representation latent in large-scale models of such corpora can be beneficial in constructing taxonomies.
+We focus on the task proposed by \citet{bansal2014structured}, where the task is to organize a set of input terms into a taxonomic tree.
+We convert this dataset into nine other languages using synset alignments collected in \textsc{Open Multilingual Wordnet} and evaluate our approach in these languages.

-We focus on the setting proposed by \citet{bansal2014structured}, where the task is to organize a set of input terms into a taxonomic tree.
-We compare to previous work, in which models were allowed access to web-based corpora.
+\model~first finetunes pretrained language models to \emph{predict} the likelihood of pairwise parent-child relations, producing a graph of parenthood scores.
+Then it \emph{reconciles} these predictions with a maximum spanning tree algorithm, creating a tree-structured taxonomy.
+We further test \model~in a setting where models have access to web-retrieved glosses.
+We reorder the glosses and finetune the model on the reordered glosses in the parenthood prediction module.

-Even without access to external data after pretraining, the model achieves a 8.5\% absolute improvement over previous methods which were given access to web-based data.
-Our model obtains an additional 1.9\% absolute improvement on the mean $F_1$ of reconstructed WordNet sub-hierarchies when allowed access to external web-based information.
+We compare model performance on subtrees across semantic categories and subtree depth, provide examples of taxonomic ambiguities, describe conditions for which retrieved glosses produce greater increases in tree construction $F_1$ score, and evaluate generalization to large taxonomic trees \citep{bordea2016}.
+These analyses suggest specific avenues of future improvements to automatic taxonomy construction.